COVID-19 Resource List

 NewYork-Presbyterian COVID-19 Hotline

 If you have concerns regarding COVID-19 you can call the NYP hotline at 646-697-4000.
 This hotline is available as a public service to provide information only and not to diagnose, treat, or render a medical opinion.
-For more information on what to know about COVID or for frequently asked questions go here.
+For more information on what to know about COVID or for frequently asked questions go here. (link is external and opens in a new window)

 Mental Health Resources